 Many small businesses and startups need help with their bookkeeping and accounting tasks, but they may not have the resources to hire a full-time accountant.
 As a virtual bookkeeper or accountant, you can offer your services remotely, providing financial reports, tax planning, and other accounting services to your clients.

-With the rise of social media, many businesses are struggling to keep up with the demands of managing their online presence.
+Many businesses (especially small businesses) struggle to keep up with the demands of managing their online presence.
 As a social media manager, you can help businesses create and execute social media strategies, manage their accounts, and create engaging content to attract more followers.

 Copywriting and content creation